vbardakos/tools/classification/tf_configurator/README.md

 ## Description

-It takes every parameter (batch size, training steps etc) needed to run a Tensorflow estimator or a Keras model and writes a `json` file in the desired path.
+The module takes every parameter needed (batch size, training steps etc) to run a Tensorflow estimator or a Keras model and writes a `json` file in the desired path.

-Also, it allows to write the generated Datasets from `input_fn` and save to the `json` all the essential information, such as the shapes, the size and the number of classes.
+Also, it allows to write the generated Datasets from `input_fn` and to write all the essential information, such as the shapes, the size and the number of classes.

 ## Benefits